MIB Browser is an auxiliary application for HostMonitor, however it can be used independently as well.

 MIB Browser allows you to view the hierarchy of SNMP MIB variables in the form of a tree and provides you with

 additional information about each node.

-With MIB Browser you can easily load (compile) standard and proprietary MIB files, view and manipulate data that is
+With MIB Browser you can easily load (compile) proprietary MIB files, view and manipulate data provided by local or remote

 test methods with MIB Browser installed HostMonitor allows you to specify SNMP variables by